 The following table shows some sample pension payment amounts for common optional forms of payment.

-Review the “Using the Retirement Modeling Tool” in the Total Retirement Income section for more information or call a Workplace Planning consultant at 800-420-2363 if you have questions or want help reviewing your results.
+Review the “Using the Retirement Analysis Tool” in the Total Retirement Income section for more information or call a Workplace Planning consultant at 800-420-2363 if you have questions or want help reviewing your results.

 When you're ready to retire, we're here to help at every step.